-I often train providers on the concept of spiritual trauma, the idea that spiritual communities, faith leaders, religious belief systems, and perhaps even God can be sources of trauma for individuals.
+I often train providers on the concepts of spiritual trauma and spiritual abuse.
+Spiritual trauma is trauma whose source is spiritual communities, faith leaders, religious belief systems, and perhaps even God.
+Spiritual abuse refers to any harmful, abusive dynamic that uses spiritual practices (i.e exorcisms), spiritual beliefs (i.e. a belief that transgender people are evil), or spiritual systems (which may be unregulated), to control or manipulate a person in need.
 While not recognized as a discrete diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, more and more institutions are acknowledging that religion and spirituality can cause trauma, particularly for marginalized people.

 Spiritual trauma is distinct from other kinds of trauma in that individuals raised in theologically violent or abusive environments may feel that they cannot escape from their perpetrator, especially if it is an all-knowing, all-powerful source.
 People may believe they are irretrievably inferior, lost, sick, or evil based on some aspect of their identities, despite sociocultural and even theological support to the contrary.